brandonmarshal/lsx-demo-theme/logs/week53/logs-week53-day4.md

 -   2.50 hrs - Worked through the Services PR stack by fixing the Icon block recovery and sizing issues, auditing and retesting the remaining console-error tickets while separating real defects from environment noise, and resolving PR #58’s merge conflict while verifying that all feature changes remained intact.
 -   0.30 hrs - Call with Ash regarding the Dev site progress as well as the PR Creation agent.
 Took notes and organised them for Linear issues as well.
 -   2.0 hrs - Fixed and closed the Services page's title, breadcrumb, and icon "Attempt Recovery" bugs (LS-4206/4208/4207), fixed the oversized `lightspeed/dot` icon padding (LS-4168), merged the full Services page and mobile menu PR stacks, and resolved/root-caused the remaining console-error tickets on LS-2940.
+-   2.15 hrs - Migrated the `open-pr` skill's planning from OpenSpec to Spec Kit, closed every gap against LightSpeed's official PR workflow doc and templates, and amended the repo's Spec Kit constitution to v1.3.0 to codify the new standard.

 ## Notes